Krisell/better-arguments/README.md

-# JavaScript function options handler
+# Improved JavaScript function arguments
-Enables a combination of named parameters, default values and order-defined values, for easy-to-read function invocation.
+Enables a combination of named arguments, default values and order-defined values, for easy-to-read function invocation.

-OptionsHandler is an extremely small and simple library to allow a function to take both an options object (named parameters) as well as primitive arguments where their indices map to specific option properties.
+better-arguments is an extremely small and simple library to allow a function to take both an options object (named arguments) as well as primitive arguments where their indices map to specific option properties.

 This enables any method to be called in the preferred way.
 For instance an XHR-function might accept an object specifying url and method, but sometimes you might want to pass in the url as a string as the first argument.